Other authorities that can help you

 Enterprise Europe Network – if you have a small or medium sized company.

-Enterprise Europe Network helps small and medium sized companies to take advantage of the Swedish EU membership and the benefits of the internal market.
 The aim is to promote local and regional growth.
 Enterprise Europe Network can be found in about 20 places in Sweden.
-Read more via the link on the right side of this page.

 Europe Direct – if you want general information about EU.

-Europe Direct is an information network with 500 offices around Europe, of which 18 are based in Sweden.
 The network provides free information on EU, EU literature, official documents, data bases and newsletters.
-Read more via the link on the right side of this page.

 The European Ombudsman – if you want to file a complaint against an EU institution.